olaurino/presentations/ivoa/sesto2015/spectral-dm-status/slides.md

 ## SpecLib (Java)
 >- Defines a generic meta-model for old-style UTYPEs-based models
-- Model-agnostic I/O
 - Models are implemented as Java Interfaces
-- Tries to cope with optional GROUPs
+- Tries to cope with "misleading" GROUPs
-- Allows service-specific overrides
 - Implements Spectral 2.0.
 Other implementations are planned
 - [Available on GitHub](https://github.com/ChandraCXC/speclib)